FluxaORM v2: Code-Generation-Based Go ORM for MySQL and Redis

 }

-To execute all the alters, you can use a loop like this:
+To execute all the alters, use the Exec() method, passing the context:

 for _, alter := range alters {